fei-heng/markPH2missing/README.md

 # markPH-2missing

-MATLAB code to analyze a simulated data set based on the CYD14 efficacy trial (Section 3.3 of the Web-based Supplementary Material for the JRSSC paper: Yanqing Sun (yasun@uncc.edu), Li Qi, Fei Heng, and Peter B. Gilbert (2020) Hybrid Approach for the Stratified Mark-Specific Proportional Hazards Model  with Missing Covariates and Missing Marks, with Applications to Vaccine Efficacy Trials
+MATLAB code for the JRSSC paper: Yanqing Sun (yasun@uncc.edu), Li Qi, Fei Heng, and Peter B. Gilbert (2020) Hybrid Approach for the Stratified Mark-Specific Proportional Hazards Model  with Missing Covariates and Missing Marks, with Applications to Vaccine Efficacy Trials

 The folder contains:
 * sim_data.mat: a simulated dataset